Udik/viriciti-challenge/README.md

 }
 ~~~~

-## Libraries used:
+I've used Restify for the server, which provides the automatic generation of paging links.

-Mongoose is used to access the database, sharing the same VehicleData model between the db writer stream and the rest api.
+Mongoose is used to access the Db.

-Restify is used for the rest api server.

-Socket.io provides the stream of live data to web applications.

 ## Testing